OmarBedawi/my_first_e-store/README.md

     a UserAccount entry for the User in the database.
 Users can use the account to view past orders.
 * #### User Profile
-    * Users can store their details and use them next time a user reaches the Checkout page.
+    * Users can store their details and use them next time they reach the Checkout page.
     * User details can be updated from their profile page.
-This will not affect their user details (username, email, password) and this is outlined under the update details form.
+This will not affect their main details (username, email, password) and this is outlined under the update details form.
 * #### Password Reset
     * Users can update their password using their email if they have forgotten their current one.